Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Nuclear structure functions with TMCs in the OPE

-We first build a formula for the inclusive DIS cross section in \ref{app:xsec_intro} based on the notation defined in section~\ref{sec:variables}.
-In \ref{app:matrixelement}, we derive the matrix element, squared matrix element, and inclusive hadronic tensor in DIS.
-In \ref{app:ope}, the OPE is applied to the inclusive hadronic tensor, with the leading-power result organized according to Wilson coefficients.
-In \ref{app:opeMixing}, OPE terms are reorganized by Lorentz structures, resulting in structure-function mixing.
-Structure functions for massless and massive nuclear targets are then constructed in \ref{app:opeMassive}.
+We first build a formula for the inclusive DIS cross section in App.~\ref{app:xsec_intro} based on the notation defined in section~\ref{sec:variables}.
+In App.~\ref{app:matrixelement}, we derive the matrix element, squared matrix element, and inclusive hadronic tensor in DIS.
+In App.~\ref{app:ope}, the OPE is applied to the inclusive hadronic tensor, with the leading-power result organized according to Wilson coefficients.
+In App.~\ref{app:opeMixing}, OPE terms are reorganized by Lorentz structures, resulting in structure-function mixing.
+Structure functions for massless and massive nuclear targets are then constructed and summarized in App.~\ref{app:opeMassive}.